gvwilson/thirdbit/src/fiction/iffy/index.md

 everyone should just let him do the talking.
 Aunt Naggie said she would take the second watch, then shooed Iffy off to sleep.
-"You can talk to Mister Johnson in the morning," she said firmly.
+"You can talk to Mister Johnson t'morrow," she said firmly.
 "Let him have his rest now."
 Then she smiled the way she only did